Cold Therapy

 Wondering how cold therapy can help mental health?

 There are several ways to apply cold temperatures to the body for therapeutic purposes.
-Some of the most common methods are below.
+Some of the most common methods of cold therapy are below.

 Ice baths/water immersion